Station Name: NUNHEAD (1st site)

 Looking north from the north end of Ivydale Road over Nunhead station towards Telegraph Hill in Deptford c1905.
 Horse buses were reaching the end of their effective life by 1900.
 From 1870 they had been superceded in volume, comfort and speed by horse trams and this service in turn was soon to be electrified.
 Thomas Tilling, who had his office and depot in Peckham, was one of the main bus operators in London and still exists today as a coach operator.

 Nunhead station is seen from the Greenwich Park branch, which at the time remained in use for access to the ex-GNR coal depot at Brockley Lane.
 The presence of the electrical sub-station (left) and new passenger station (in the distance), but the old LC&DR signal box, suggest that the photo was taken in 1925 when electric trains commenced operation, initially just between Nunhead and Crystal Palace HL.
-I have been unable to check the precise date that a new SR-built signal box replaced the old ex-LC&DR one, but it was certainly no later than 1929 and may well have followed rebuilding of the station in 1925.
+A new SR-built signal box replaced the old ex-LC&DR one in 1925 and may well have followed rebuilding of the station.

 Photo from Duncan Chandler collection from his Flickr photostream